SteelPh0enix/steelph0enix.github.io/content/posts/llama-cpp-guide.md

 ### converting huggingface model to GGUF {.post-anti-plag}

 In order to convert this raw model to something that `llama.cpp` will understand, we'll use aforementioned `convert_hf_to_gguf.py` script that comes with `llama.cpp`.
-This script requires some Python libraries, one of which also comes with `llama.cpp`.
 For all our Python needs, we're gonna need a virtual environment.
 I recommend making it outside of `llama.cpp` repo, for example - in your home directory.

-First, we need to make one.

-On Linux, run this command (tweak the path if you'd like):
+To make one on Linux, run this command (tweak the path if you'd like):
 {.linux-bg-padded}

 ```sh